Co-Designing Statistical MIMO Radar and In-band Full-Duplex Multi-User MIMO Communications -- Part I: Signal Processing

 \section{Introduction}

 Severe crowding of the electromagnetic spectrum in recent years has led to complex challenges in designing radar and communications systems that operate in the same bands \cite{mishra2019toward}.
-Both systems need a wide bandwidth to provide a designated quality-of-service (QoS).
-Whereas a high-resolution detection of radar targets requires large transmit signal bandwidths\cite{skolnik2008radar}, the wireless cellular networks need access to a wide spectrum to support high data rates \cite{Multiuser,cover2006elements}.
-With the rapid surge in mobile data traffic, network operators worldwide have turned to a higher frequency spectrum to accommodate the increase in data usage \cite{mishra2019toward}.
-The continuous scaling up of the carrier frequencies and deployment of wireless communications have propelled the spectrum regulators to allow the use of the spectrum traditionally reserved for radar (sensing) applications for commercial communications systems.
-This sparked the trend of coexisting and even converging the radar and communications functions\cite{mishra2019toward}.
+Both systems need wide bandwidth to provide a designated quality-of-service (QoS).
+Sometimes, their typical bandwidths may not have the same order of magnitude and they may operate with only a partial spectral overlap.
+Whereas a high-resolution detection of radar targets requires significant transmit signal bandwidths\cite{skolnik2008radar}, the wireless cellular networks need access to a broad spectrum to support high data rates \cite{Multiuser,cover2006elements}.
+With the rapid surge in mobile data traffic, network operators worldwide have turned to a higher frequency spectrum to accommodate the rise in data usage \cite{mishra2019toward}.
+In addition, the continuous scaling up of the carrier frequencies and deployment of wireless communications have propelled the spectrum regulators to grant civilian communications systems access to the spectrum traditionally reserved for radar/sensing applications.
+This policy shift has sparked the trend of coexisting and even converging the radar and communications functions\cite{mishra2019toward}.